X-BrainLab/WS_Text-ReID/README.md

 **Note:** We have open-sourced the trained model and the code necessary to the inference part, based on which you can easily reproduce the performance reported in the paper under a weakly supervised setting.

-## Retrival Results on the CUHK-PEDES dataset
+## Retrieval Results on the CUHK-PEDES dataset

 ![Quantitative_results_1](./images/Quantitative_result1.png)